 Visit a Mosque and/or Temple

 Malaysia has a multicultural society.
 Therefore you will find different places of worship.
 Pay a visit to the Hindu Sri Mahamariamman Temple, the Chinese Thean Hou Temple, and/or one of the many mosques.
-Most tourists visit the National Mosque or Masjid Jamek Mosque in the city centre but we also recommend to visit Wilayah Mosque or Putra Mosque.
+Most tourists visit the National Mosque or Masjid Jamek Mosque in the city center but we also recommend visiting Wilayah Mosque or Putra Mosque.
 Remember to always be respectful and dress properly.

 Sunset at the Best Rooftop Bar: the Heli Lounge Bar

 This bar is a helicopter platform by day, a bar at night; that sounds cool right?!
 The view on top is awesome and we highly recommend going for sunset.
 You can enter the bar from 5 pm, the helipad opens from 6 pm.
 Between 5 pm and 9 pm, you can enter for free.
 Drinks are more expensive than in most other places but it’s so worth it!
 Arrive early to get a good spot at the edge and dress properly.
 It’s best to arrive early, after 9 pm there is a strict dress code when entering (you’re good if you’re in already).